mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 # Summary

+TangoJS framework was designed to facilitate the creation of web-based client applications for Tango Control System.
+In this paper we showed how TangoJS can be used to build a dynamic control panel, the TangoJS Panel application.
+It is a fully functional synoptic panel suitable for visualization of devices of any kind.
+This application allows users and developers new to the TangoJS immediately try the framework.

-The approach described in this work proved that the framework-less TangoJS can easily be integrated with any frontend framework.
-The was Preact was used in this case study, but use of other technologies is possible.
+Although the Preact framework was used during this case study, TangoJS can be easily integrated with any other frontend framework.
 TangoJS does not enforce any specific technology stack or development style.

-The TangoJS Panel application is a fully functional synoptic panel.
-It allows users and developers new to TangoJS immediately try the framework.
-As it can be configued with an existing Tango database or use an in-memory mocked database, it is suitable for demonstrational purposes.
-When additional security is added, like configuring web server to work over SSL, the application can also be used in real-world environments in production-grade deployments.
+As TangoJS Panel can be configured to either work with an existing Tango infrastructure or use an in-memory mocked database, it is suitable for both demonstrational purposes and production grade deployments.
+We showed how Docker and Docker Compose can be used to automate the configuration and deployment in both cases.

 # References